 Before jumping at an offer, read the fine print and calculate the costs.
-The key figures are the introductory interest rate, the length of the introductory period, the annual percentage rate -- or APR -- after the intro rate, the balance transfer fee, and the minimum monthly payment, says Mary Ellen Nicol, a counselor with nonprofit credit counseling service CredAbility in Atlanta.
+The key figures are the introductory interest rate, the length of the introductory period, the annual percentage rate (APR) after the intro rate, the balance transfer fee, and the minimum monthly payment, says Mary Ellen Nicol, also a counselor with ClearPoint.

-Under a new federal law, the teaser rate must last at least six months.
-Many balance transfer credit cards will offer introductory rates for longer periods, anywhere from nine to 18 months, according to Ulzheimer.
-He recently received a zero percent offer for 21 months.
+Under federal law, the teaser rate must last at least 6 months.
+Many balance transfer credit cards will offer introductory rates for longer periods, anywhere from 9 to 18 months or sometimes even longer, says Nitzsche.

 Be realistic in determining how long it will take to chip away at the balance.
 Will it take longer than the introductory period?
 If so, then the math gets a little more complicated.
 Now you need to consider what the interest rate will bump up to after the teaser period ends and how much you will pay in interest on the remaining balance.

-Don't forget to add in the cost of the balance transfer fee, which is typically around 3 percent of the balance.
-Also factor in what the new card's minimum monthly payment will be, which often is a percentage of the balance transfer.
+Don't forget to add in the cost of the balance transfer fee, which is typically around 3% of the balance.
+Also factor in what the new card's minimum monthly payment will be; often, it's a percentage of the balance transfer.

-"If the fees are too high, the length of the low-interest rate period too short or the minimum payment too high for your budget, then it becomes not a smart financial move," says Nicol.
+"If the fees are too high, the length of the low interest rate period too short or the minimum payment too high for your budget, then it becomes an unwise financial move," says Nicol.

 Can I qualify?